areasflavio/Financas-Nodejs/README.md

 # Install dependencies for the backend
 yarn install

-# Use ormconfig.json file to inject your database config
+# Copy the .env.example to the .env file and inject your credentials
+cp .env.example .env

 # Make sure that you have a proper database created